BenjaminAnsbach/ico-smart-contract/README.md

 ### Minimum transaction

-In the Pre-ICO phase, the minimum transaction consists of 20 Ether.
+In the Pre-ICO phase, the minimum transaction is of variable Ether, you can see the minimum rates at http://www.foundervision.com

 In the ICO Phase a minimum of 0,01 Ether (10 `VC`) is set.
 Transaction below these limits will be rejected.